dansmyers/IntroToCS/README.md

 ## Necessary and Proper Clause

 As your course facilitator, I will make every effort to adhere to the topics and schedule described in this syllabus.
 However, I reserve the right to make changes for the good of the course.

+## AI Policy

+Large-language artificial intelligence models are changing how professional software developers design and write code.
+Therefore, it's appropriate for us to practice programming with AI.

+However, simply typing prompts into an AI tool and copying its output is not a good use of your time:
+- You still need to understand the fundamentals of programming to use AI code generators effectively.
+- Anyone can copy and paste; if that's your only skill, then you're adding no value and you are easily replaceable.

+In this course, I will **teach you how to use AI collaboratively**.
+I'll show you techniques for working with AI as a "co-intelligence" that can help you write better code and learn faster.

+To achieve this goal, we're going to abide by the following policies:
+- Labs are for practicing fundamental skills in-person, so you can't use AI for them unless it's specifically part of the lab activity.
+- The out-of-class assignments **are designed to be done with AI**.
+Each assignment will give you specific suggestions on how to use AI as part of your development process.
+- The in-class midterm uses no written or electronic resources.

 ## Honor Code